ethereum/EIPs/EIPS/eip-draft_grant_standard.md

 ### State Modifying Methods

 #### fund
-Fund a grant proposal. `value` in WEI or GRAINS to fund.
+Fund a grant proposal. `value` in WEI or ATOMIC_UNITS to fund.

 NOTE: This method is not `payable`.
 When funding with Ether, use fallback function to dispatch the `fund` method.
 ```